 Something to always keep in mind when making the rules for your guild is that it is just a game.
-As such, you do not want to lay a strict set of rules upon people which will ultimately hinder their ability to have fun, which is the overall point in all of this.
+As such, you do not want to lay a strict set of rules upon people who will ultimately hinder their ability to have fun, which is the overall point in all of this.

 Building a roster

 Arguably the hardest part.
-Once you have a guild and its backbone, you need to seek out players who not only wish to kill bosses, but want to agree to the rules you have set out in your guild.
-You need to really sell your guild hard to get good players since there are literally thousdands of guilds for players to choose from.
+Once you have a guild and its backbone, you need to seek players who not only wish to kill bosses, but want to agree to the rules you have set out in your guild.
+You need to really sell your guild hard to get good players since there are literally thousands of guilds for players to choose from.
 The criteria for most players who wish to raid are simple: How good is the guild, how capable are they of killing bosses?
 What is their raid schedule, does it fit within the schedule of real life?
 How is the overall atmosphere of the guild (serious, fun, mature, immature)?
 How do they distribute their loot?
-How is their reputation amongst the other guilds on the server?
+How is their reputation among the other guilds on the server?

-This part takes the most time and patience, and can be very arguous.
+This part takes the most time and patience, and can be very arduous.
 Many times you will get very nice people who try very much, but simply lack skill.
 You as a leader need to decide how to handle things like this.
 On the contrary, often times you will find extremely great players who are very problematic attitude wise and very difficult to keep happy.
 Hopefully after some time you will have weeded out the people who do not quite fit in line with what you are trying to achieve and wind up with a roster you are happy with.

 For me, my goal is to have a group of players leaning toward the side of “hardcore” yet still do not take the game so seriously that it becomes a job.
 I do not generally want too many players under the age of 18 unless they seem quite mature for their age.
-I want to have at most 35 people in the guild who are looking to raid so that I do not have a huge pool of people to rotate through, and I want the guild as a whole to be pretty tight knit and friendly toward each other.
+I want to have at most 35 people in the guild who are looking to raid so that I do not have a huge pool of people to rotate through, and I want the guild to be pretty tight-knit and friendly toward each other.
 These are the types of things you will decide for yourself, should you ever try to lead this sort of effort.

 Leading the raids

-This job is not always let to the actual guild leader, as in many cases, a raid leader needs quite different qualities than a guild leader does.
+This job is not always left to the actual guild leader, as in many cases, a raid leader needs quite different qualities than a guild leader does.
 Similar to the differences of the president vs the secretary of defense.
 In my case though, I lead my own raids.
 I enjoy this aspect of the game the most.
 A good raid leader needs to be firm and strict, but not a complete bastard.
 You also need a major heap of patience, which I generally lack.
-I feel that raid leadership for me is an experiment in exercising my own ability to be more patient in general.
+I feel that raid leadership for me is an experiment in exercising my ability to be more patient in general.

 When you wish to lead a raid, you need to assemble your 25 players.
 Decisions need to be made based on the players you have on hand, and in most cases you will have more than 25 people to choose from if you are doing a good job.
 The people not chosen to raid on a given night will generally be upset by that fact, but again, if you are doing a good job with the guild as a whole they will be more than understanding of it.